Connect with others who understand.

 • Bleed

 Having any or all of these symptoms doesn’t mean you have psoriasis or HPV.
 Only a trained medical professional can make an accurate diagnosis.
-If your health care provider suspects an HPV infection after a physical exam, a Pap smear, or an HPV test, they may want to follow up with a cervical biopsy to confirm the diagnosis.
+If your healthcare provider suspects an HPV infection after a physical exam, a Pap smear, or an HPV test, they may want to follow up with a cervical biopsy to confirm the diagnosis.

-Living With Psoriasis and HPV
+Managing Psoriasis and HPV

-Psoriasis is not curable, but many people manage it with the help of a medical professional.
 Most psoriasis treatments fall into a few main categories:

 • Phototherapy — Exposure of skin to ultraviolet light